 Visit New Places

-When you think of summer homeschool resources, you might not think of your location.
-However, stop and look around!
-Is your preschooler showing interest in diggers (this is my child!)?
-Call a local construction company and ask if they will let you come to the lot to look at the machinery up close.
-Go on all those field trips you didn’t get around to during the school year.
+When you think of summer homeschool resources, do you think of your location?
+Stop and look around!
+Is your preschooler interested in diggers (this is my youngest child!)?
+Call a local construction company and ask if they will let you visit the lot to look at the machinery up close.
+And go on all those field trips you didn’t get around to during the school year.

 Take a day trip to a new city.
-We live in Indianapolis, and Cincinnati is only a couple of hours away.
+We live in Indianapolis, and Cincinnati is only a few hours away.
 We took a day trip to Loveland Castle and the zoo, and it was SO much fun!
-They have animals, like manatees and a komodo dragon, that our local zoo doesn’t have.
+They have animals, like manatees and a Komodo dragon, that our local zoo doesn’t have.
 What’s a place near you that you’ve heard of but never visited?
-Get together with some other homeschool moms, and I am sure you will be able to brainstorm some awesome ideas.
+Get together with some other homeschool moms, and I am sure you will be able to brainstorm some fantastic ideas.

-I really like to try out subscription based curriculums in the summer.
-Most have a free trial period, and it gives us a chance to see if the subscription will fit well into our homeschool rhythm.
-Homeschool Buyers Club has the best price on so many subscription based curriculums.
-One we chose to stick with is Mathseeds and Reading Eggs, which my preschooler absolutely loves.
+I like to try out subscription-based curriculums in the summer.
+Most have a free trial period, which allows us to see if the subscription will fit nicely into our homeschool rhythm.
+Homeschool Buyers Club has the best price on so many subscription-based curriculums.
+One we chose to stick with is Mathseeds and Reading Eggs, which my preschooler loves.

 Don’t Let Summer Pass You By

-Whether you travel the world or keep it close to home, let’s make a commitment to spend our time intentionally this summer.
+Whether you travel the world or keep it close to home, let’s commit to spending our time intentionally this summer.
 Let’s allow our children to stretch, grow, and try new things while we take a break from rigorous academics.
-Whatever you choose to do, Homeschool Buyer’s Club is definitely here to help you on your exploration journey.
+Whatever you choose, Homeschool Buyer’s Club is here to help you on your exploration journey.
 Check them out today!